 REHS frames the work, training and professional development opportunities made available to students in Graduate Assistant positions based on the competencies of national associations such as NASPA – Student Affairs Administrators in Higher Education, the American College Personnel Association (ACPA), and the Association of College and University Housing Officers – International (ACUHO-I).

-- Community Coordinator (Spartan Village) - Application is open for this position until February 23, 2015 - Click here!
+- Community Coordinator (Spartan Village) - Application is currently closed

 Community coordinators in Spartan Village provide opportunities for residents to connect with one another through programs and outreach activities.
 The CC in Spartan Village is a 12-month live in graduate or undergraduate student staff member in the Department of Residence Education and Housing Services.
 The CC is responsible for assisting students with personal and academic concerns in Spartan Village.
 Additionally, the CC shares duty coverage, initiative development, response to student concerns, and administrative responsibilities with other Spartan Village CCs.
 CCs receive a standard furnished, air-conditioned, two-bedroom apartment in Spartan Village.
 CCs must maintain a 2.75 Cumulative MSU grade point average during employment.
 NOTE: This position is NOT a graduate assistantship; however, both graduate students and undergraduate students may apply.
 PREFERENCE GIVEN TO: Candidates who have experience in planning activities, problem resolution and conflict management; excellent communication and cross-cultural skills; administrative and leadership experience; an interest in working with persons from diverse backgrounds (to include children); ability to work well in a team; proficiency using Microsoft Office.